 “Anything worth doing is worth doing badly.”

-That statement rings counter-intuitive to our ears.
+That statement rings counter-intuitive.
 Aren’t we raised to believe anything worth doing is worth doing right?
-Or executing with as few imperfections as possible?
-We want an A on our exam, not a C or D. Playing well at soccer and winning is better than playing badly and losing.
+We want an A on our exam, not a C. Playing well at soccer and winning is better than playing badly and losing.

 Why would you ever want to do anything badly?
 But the more I think about that quote, the more I love its sentiment.